- codeine phosphate hemihydrate

 c.
 Is likely to be glutathione deplete e.g. eating disorders, cystic fibrosis, HIV infection, starvation, cachexia.

 Symptoms of paracetamol overdose in the first 24 hours are pallor, nausea, vomiting, anorexia, and abdominal pain.
 Liver damage may become apparent 12 to 48 hours after ingestion.
-Also increased levels of hepatic transaminases, lactate dehydrogenase and bilirubin with a reduction in prothrombin level may appear.
+Increased levels of hepatic transaminases, lactate dehydrogenase and bilirubin may occur and the INR may increase.
 Abnormalities of glucose metabolism and metabolic acidosis may occur.
-In severe poisoning, hepatic failure may progress to encephalopathy, haemorrhage, hypoglycaemia, cerebral oedema, gastrointestinal bleeding and death.
+In severe poisoning, hepatic failure may progress to encephalopathy, haemorrhage, hypoglycaemia, cerebral oedema, gastrointestinal bleeding, disseminated intravascular coagulation and death.
 Acute renal failure with acute tubular necrosis strongly suggested by loin pain, haematuria and proteinuria, may develop even in the absence of severe liver damage.
-Cardiac arrhythmias and pancreatitis have been reported.
+Cardiac arrhythmias, pancreatitis and pancytopenia have been reported.

 Immediate treatment is essential in the management of paracetamol overdose.
 Despite a lack of significant early symptoms, patients should be referred to hospital urgently for immediate medical attention.
 Symptoms may be limited to nausea or vomiting and may not reflect the severity of overdose or the risk of organ damage.
 Management should be in accordance with established treatment guidelines, see BNF overdose section.